58°F

 “I’m going to urge the court to allow the parole board a bit more discretion,” Draskovich told the judge.

-Following the hearing, Clark County District Attorney Steve Wolfson said he wasn’t surprised that Telles did not express remorse.
+Clark County District Attorney Steve Wolfson told reporters that he was not surprised that Telles did not take responsibility.
 During trial, Telles claimed he was framed for German’s murder and alleged there was a vast conspiracy, involving the police and the district attorney’s office, to pin the crime on him.

 Wolfson said he believes justice has been served in the case.